 Features photos, artifacts, clothing, crafts, and other exhibits about the history/culture of the Mescalero Apache.
 Contact (575) 464-4494 for more information.

-About a one-hour drive west of Ruidoso, this is one of the most unusual places on earth.
+About a one-hour drive west of Inn of the Mountain Gods, this is one of the most unusual places on earth.
 It’s a vast landscape of brilliant white sand with huge dunes covering nearly 300 square miles.

 This route received a Scenic Historic Byway designation from the Federal Highway Commission in June of 1995.You can take an online “tour” of the communities at the link below.

 This was a Billy the Kid hideout.
-The oldest building in Ruidoso New Mexico still has a working flour mill run by a water wheel.
+The oldest building near Inn of the Mountain Gods in New Mexico still has a working flour mill run by a water wheel.

 Enjoy music, a western show and chuck wagon dinner.